 In May 2018, he was on his way back to his hotel in Pattaya when he ventured to frequent the Go-Go bar.
 He had earlier had a dinner meeting with his team including senior management on a working trip to Thailand.

 Owner of a popular café in Cardiff

-Mr Jones-Mathias was originally from the Vale of Glamorgan in Wales and was also known in Cardiff for being the owner, with his wife Veronica of The Plan, of a popular café located in the Morgan Shopping Centre.
+Mr Jones-Mathias is also originally from the Vale of Glamorgan in Wales and is also known in Cardiff for being the owner, with his wife Veronica of The Plan, a popular café located in the Morgan Shopping Centre.